Nearly 300,000 disabled people are living in unsuitable homes

 It is thought that unsuitable housing is costing the health service £600 million every year, and is a figure that is only expected to worsen if no plans are enforced to address the current situation.
 The charity has now urged the government to make it mandatory for disabled-friendly homes to be included in developers’ plans, with 10% being made fully wheelchair accessible by 2012.

 Lifetime home standards requires housing to be built to incorporate 16 design criteria, which ensures that they are easily adaptable to suit the needs of those with mobility requirements.
-This includes doorways wide enough to accommodate a wheelchair and internal walls that are strong enough for additions such as handrails and spacious walk-in showers.
+This includes doorways wide enough to accommodate a wheelchair and internal walls that are strong enough for additions such as handrails and spacious walk-in baths and showers.

 Image Credit: Steve Johnson (Flickr.com)